bbukacek/nifi-hadoop-libraries-bundle/README.md

 ...
 ```

-Once completed, NiFi will be able to communicated with a MapR cluster.
+Once completed, the HDFS processors in NiFi will be able to communicate with a MapR cluster.